 Beloved are Israel, since they are called children of God.
 They are even more beloved because God told made them aware of this status: “You are children of the Lord, your God."
 (Deut 14:1)

 Some of this debate, happening as it did, during the 2nd Century CE was probably a polemic against early Christians, whose theology proclaimed that the Temple’s destruction was indicative of God’s rejection of the Jewish people.
-Rabbi Akiva and his student Rabbi Meir insisted upon the unique parent-child bond.
+Rabbi Akiva and his student Rabbi Meir insisted upon the enduring, unbreakable parent-child bond.
 In this context, Israel’s punishments could be understood, as we read above, “as a man disciplines his child, the Lord your God disciplines you.”

 But what does this mean for us?
 Rabbeinu Yona, a 13th century Spanish scholar, writes:

-And you should know that these words are of great benefit … since He revealed to us that … God is close to us, not that a person should think that once a person acts “according to that which is straight in God’s eyes” and does not sin, that one is automatically close to him; after all, human understanding is limited and even the most perfect individual cannot gain true closeness to God.
+And you should know that these words are of great benefit … since He revealed to us that … God is close to us, not that a person should think that once a person acts “according to that which is straight in God’s eyes” and does not sin, that one is automatically close to him.
+After all, human understanding is limited and even the most perfect individual cannot gain true closeness to God.
 But a person should not feel that God is distant from him – for God has shown a deep love by raising the individual’s awareness that as a Jew he should never see himself as too wicked, nor too righteous.

 For further study: